dhagmann/deliberation-assets/projects/constructive_disagreement/hidden_profile/packet_D.md

 - Pleasant personality in social settings.
 - Regarded by partners as a strategic thinker in the law firm's direction.
-- Colleagues from the law firm note occasional sudden outbursts of temper.
-- Resides in the local area.
+- Law firm sources attribute a higher turnover rate to Jones' somewhat abrasive leadership style.
+- Feedback from fellow trustees suggests tension between the current provost and Jones.
+- Reads mystery novels and biographies.
 - One of the more active members of LIEPH’s Board of Trustees.
 - Well-received as a teacher, based on student enrollment and evaluations.
-- Is married with a grown child.
-- Law firm sources attribute a higher turnover rate to Jones' somewhat abrasive leadership style.
+- Enjoys cooking.